CoreBytesInc/perplexity-ai-assistant/README.md

 1. Click on the Perplexity AI icon in the Activity Bar (sidebar)
 2. Click on settings option on the top, and set the api key first.
-3. Perplexity api key can be generated for free at https://www.perplexity.ai/account/api/keys
+3. Perplexity api key can be generated for free at [Perplexity API Key](https://www.perplexity.ai/account/api/keys)
 2. Start a new chat session in the dedicated chat view
 3. Ask questions
 4. View AI responses directly in the chat interface